 On Refusal to Enter Treatment

-Q: A late adolescent (of the age of majority) child refuses intensive therapy, threaten suicide when it is suggested, arguing that no therapy has worked before, in fact, it has only made the situation worse (AF: this makes sense it terms of substance abuse programs: they tell the patient that he or she is not trying very hard, to just kick the habit, and focus on setting boundaries and being punitive); furthermore, other people and school may not believe this is actually BPD and not just antisocial behavior.
+Q: A late adolescent (of the age of majority) child refuses intensive therapy, threatens suicide when it is suggested, arguing that no therapy has worked before, in fact, it has only made the situation worse (AF: this makes sense it terms of substance abuse programs: they tell the patient that he or she is not trying very hard, to just kick the habit, and focus on setting boundaries and being punitive); furthermore, other people and school may not believe this is actually BPD and not just antisocial behavior.

 A: This is a sad and difficult situation for a parent since nothing could be harder than seeing your child suffering and not being able to get them into treatment.